hujingzzz/ainews/_posts/2025-06-25-11labs-eleven-v3-alpha.md

 ---
 layout: post
-title: 11Labs Launched Eleven v3 (Alpha Version) - The most powerful text-to-speech model ever-"Not only speak, but act."
+title: 11Labs Launch Eleven v3Alpha VersionI'm not sure what I'm talking about. —— The most powerful text-to-speech model ever.
+“At the end of the day,It's not just talking.
+It's still acting.It's not a good idea, it's not a good idea.
 date: 2025-06-25 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/11labs-eleven-v3-alpha_1.jpg